jonlpersson/ed-latimore/site/_posts/2022-11-29-robert-anton-wilson-quotes-on-politics-disinformation-conspiracy.md

 > "If there is a secret police, every branch and department of the government and institutions not part of the government become suspect as a front for them.
 Something bearing the label of HEW of might actually be the CIA or NSA in disguise."

-Edward Snowden tried to tell us, but the United States made him a criminal.&nbsp;
+Edward Snowden tried to tell us, but the United States made him a criminal.

 ---